| ManyTracks Home | Art | Books | Garden | Homestead | Recumbents | Music | Violins | Dance | Contact |

 garden

 anyway?
-After all these many years, however, my most common and preferred method for dealing with green manure is to mow it down with the scythe, which can neatly and quickly take care of one row, one bed, or an entire plot.
+After all these many years, however, my most common and preferred method for dealing with green manure is to mow it down with the scythe, which can neatly, and quickly take care of one row, one bed, or an entire plot.
 I then plant into the trash, or just let it lie as mulch.
-The easiest method can be the best.
+Sometimes the easiest method can be the best.
 Working WITH is so much better than working AGAINST.
 GREEN MANURE is a natural, cheap and easy way to build and maintain the organic matter in your soil.
 Nature does it all the time, and look how great Her gardens are!
 May your gardens aspire to such greatness as well. * * * * * * Copyright

 © 2002 - 2009 by Susan Robishaw |